 Ever since the semiconductor was invented, communications have experienced continuous innovations.
-This is because communication plays a key role in the development of core industries like defense and financial management.
+This is because communication plays a key role in developing core industries, like defence and financial management.
 And as social media continues to dominate the way we interact, we can see more from this field in the foreseeable future.

 Indeed, the future depends on the thing we do in the present.
-Looking at the current trends in the communications sector gives us a glimpse of what is in store for us in the coming years.
-It is only best to know about these trends and how they are going in society in general.
+Looking at the communications sector’s current trends gives us a glimpse of what is in store for us in the coming years.
+It is only best to know about these trends and how they are going to society in general.

 Just like in previous years, businesses and other organizations will still receive and process volumes upon volumes of data.
-There’s no contesting the fact that big data will play a significant role in the successes of these entities, so it becomes essential to align present communications formations with the demands of more efficient data management systems.
+There’s no contesting that big data will play a significant role in these entities’ successes.
+Hence, it becomes essential to align present communications formations with more efficient data management systems.
 This would entail simplifying large chunks of data into consumable information.

 The need for training and enhanced competencies